 During the test period the unit/facility will have a similar status to a certified unit/facility for all hours of the day except that the resource may not be contracted for reserve and the Service provider will not receive payments during the testing period.
 The status is "Uncertified".

 4.1.2 IR settings

-The service provider shall ensure that the following settings are applied before commencing with the test as per the GR6 section of the South African grid code- Network code:
+The service provider shall ensure that the following settings are applied before commencing -

 Setting

 Dead-band +/-150mHz or 49.85 < Hz < 50.15

 Droop 4%